cyberark/conjur/design/oss_suite_release.md

   a way to visualize the status of this set of builds?
   - This does not yet exist, and can be included in scope for this release - but it is not straightforward.
-Designing a system like this may make it easier for the enterprise products built on the core to test against the OSS suite components, if we design it correctly.
+Designing a system like this may make it easier for the enterprise products built on the core to test against the Conjur Open Source suite components, if we design it correctly.

     But the scope of this effort is large enough that we may want to make this its own effort.

-#### OSS Suite Versioning
+#### Conjur Open Source Suite Versioning
 - What versions of each component will be included in the first release?
   - This will be determined in the course of the release, as it may change while this project is being implemented.
-- Assuming we follow semantic versioning as usual for the OSS suite release, what does a major version bump mean?
+- Assuming we follow semantic versioning as usual for the Conjur Open Source suite release, what does a major version bump mean?
   - Since the core of this suite is the Conjur server, we would not bump the major version of the suite unless the major version of Conjur changes.